 Additionally, junk food manufacturers have taken flavor science to an extraordinary level and created artificial ingredients that produce the sought-after "bliss point" your body craves.
-These foods contribute to the obesity epidemic, which increases rates of obesity-related cancers20 and chronic illnesses.21
+These foods contribute to the obesity epidemic, which increases rates of obesity-related cancersand chronic illnesses.

-It's been estimated22 that as much as 40% of American health care expenditures are for diseases directly related to the overconsumption of sugar.
-Research23 has demonstrated that 21.1% of calories in ultraprocessed foods come from sugar.
+It's been estimatedthat as much as 40% of American health care expenditures are for diseases directly related to the overconsumption of sugar.
+Research has demonstrated that 21.1% of calories in ultraprocessed foods come from sugar.

 Cool your carbs before you eat them